font2svg/font2svg-api/README.md

 ### Docker run

+#### The simplest stateless instance for demo or testing

 This will start a stateless instance of Font2svg api listening on the default port of 8000.

-Notice that all your fonts uploaded will be lost if container stopped running.

 ```bash
 $ docker run -d --name font2svg-api font2svg/font2svg-api:latest